xbwei/Data-Mining-on-Social-Media/collect_senate_vote/readme.md

 ## Sample Query
 A [sample](./query.sql) SQL is  provided.

+Here is an example of the query:

 <img src="./query_result.PNG" width="200">

 ## Database
-Here is an example of collected data:
+Here is an example of the collected data:

 <img src="./collected_data.PNG" width="400">